Chrico/wp-fields/README.md

 $post_select->set_choices( new CallbackChoiceList( $post_choices ) );
 ```

-The main point here is: The `CallbackChoichList` only loads the posts, when they are accessed.
+The main difference here is: The `CallbackChoichList` only loads the choices, when they are first accessed in view.
+The `ArrayChoiceList` already has assigned the complete choices in it's constructor.

 ### Adding a label